ravenlandpush/miniravencoinmirror/README.md

 # miniravencoinmirror
-Orchestration to Mirror the Entire Ravencoin Pinset using Ravenclause Mirror Lists
+Orchestration to Mirror the Entire Ravencoin Pinset using Ravenclause Bootstrap